It seems like the right time to update this guide to affordable camera gear here in 2023.

-If you’re looking for a cheap tripod that is built to last (read all the reviews here), offers the flexibility of being used as a monopod, and provides optimum stability even for heavier loads, this is definitely the tripod to get.
+If you’re looking for the best cheap tripod that is built to last (read all the reviews here), offers the flexibility of being used as a monopod, and provides optimum stability even for heavier loads, this is definitely the tripod to get.

-As you can see, there’s a lot of very good cheap camera gear available on the market.
-As long as you stick to this guide, or to other affordable products with a lot of positive real user reviews, you can pick up a bargain to help jump start your photography hobby or even career!
+As you can see, there’s a lot of very good, affordable camera gear available on the market.
+As long as you stick to this guide, or to other products with a lot of positive real user reviews, you can pick up a bargain to help jump start your photography hobby or even career!

-There’s nothing wrong with using cheap camera gear in a professional situation, as long as you’re confident that it can perform as good as, if not better than more expensive equivalents.
+There’s nothing wrong with using budget-priced camera gear in a professional situation, as long as you’re confident that it can perform as good as, if not better than more expensive equivalents.

 For all professional photography, I recommend always having backups of each item of gear, whether expensive or cheap.